 Can you really get paid to walk with StepBet?

 In the past, I have tried so many things to be more active.
-From doing T-25 (baby version of T90x) to getting a gym membership.
+From doing T-25 (the baby version of T90x) to getting a 2-year gym membership.
 My problem is that I get bored too easily when it comes to exercising.

 I signed up for StepBet when I was working on my other article, 10 free apps that pay you to talk.
 Go check out that post if you want more apps that pay you to walk.